NuevoFoundation/workshops/content/english/unity/0-install-unity.md

 Now, to start working on a new project, open Unity Hub and click on the blue button that says "NEW".
 Name your project however you like, and choose a place to create your project folder.
 Make sure you have "2D" chosen as your project template, as shown in the screenshot.

 ![Cannot find image](../img/0_new_project_edited.png)

+{{< notice note >}}
+For this workshop, we used the version "2019.4.19f1"; however, by the time you're reading this, there may be a more updated version.
+Use "2019.4.10f1" to follow along with this workshop.
+If you choose to go down the path of game developing in Unity, then don't forget to check out the latest versions!
+{{< /notice >}}